-The Cast of Friends: Where Are They Now?
+Friends Premiered 25 Years Ago Today: Where Is the Cast Now?

 Then: Leave it to Perry’s Chandler Bing to deliver a sarcastic remark or punch line, which would never fail in making us cackle uncontrollably.
 Not only did the character keep us laughing throughout the show’s run, but simultaneously made us “aww” whenever he and Monica shared a sweet moment.

-Now: The actor has stayed busy throughout the years, starring on the big screen opposite Hollywood giants like Salma Hayek and Bruce Willis, and eventually transitioning back to TV on The Good Wife, Go On and most recently The Odd Couple.
-After struggling with sobriety, he's since gone on to help others battling drug and alcohol addictions.
+Now: The actor has stayed busy throughout the years, starring on the big screen opposite Hollywood giants like Salma Hayek and Bruce Willis, and eventually transitioning back to TV on The Good Wife, Go On and The Odd Couple.
+After struggling with sobriety, he’s since gone on to help others battling drug and alcohol addictions.
+In 2018, he suffered a gastrointestinal perforation that left him bedridden for three months.